sphiroj12345/sphiroj12345/README.md

 - 👋 Hi, I’m @sphiroj12345
 - 👀 I’m interested in ...
 Cloud Computing and AI ML and blockchain
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently exploring ...
 Kubernateses and Tanzu
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 DM me